ywang-structures/Structural-Model-Updating/SMU/ReadMe.md

   	<td>simModesForExpMatch</td>
     <td>
     	designate simulated modes obtained from FE model for matching with experimental modes <br>
         - If modeMatch = 1, Set simModesForExpMatch as an integer representing the number of simulated modes that will be compared with experimental modes for similarity matching by MAC value.
-The matched pair will be used for evaluating objective function value. (default: min(n_modes x 2, N)) <br>
+The matched pair will be used for evaluating the objective function value. (default: min(n_modes x 2, N)) <br>
         - If modeMatch = 2, Set simModesForExpMatch as a (n_modes x 1) array.
-For evaluating the objective function, the first experimental mode will be matched with simModesForExpMatch(1)-th simulated mode; the second experimental mode will be matched with simModesForExpMatch(2)-th mode, etc. <br>
+For evaluating the objective function, the first experimental mode will be matched with the simModesForExpMatch(1)-th simulated mode; the second experimental mode will be matched with the simModesForExpMatch(2)-th mode, etc. <br>
     </td>
   </tr>
   <tr>
   	<td>x_ub</td>
     <td>
     	upper bounds of updating variables <br>
-        - formID < 3 : n_alpha x 1 (default: []) <br>
+        - formID < 3 : n_alpha x 1 (default: [ ]) <br>
-        - formID = 3 : (n_alpha + n_unmeas x n_modes) x 1 (default: []) <br>
+        - formID = 3 : (n_alpha + n_unmeas x n_modes) x 1 (default: [ ]) <br>
         Here n_unmeas refers to the number of unmeasured DOFs <br>
     </td>
   </tr>